-This section lists the other nodes on the network that are two or more hops away from your node.
-Advertised services on nodes and their LAN hosts are also listed.
+This section lists other nodes on the network that are two or more hops away.
+Advertised services on nodes and their attached hosts are also listed.
 Remote Nodes are sorted by their ETX or Expected Transmission metric.
-ETX (Expected TX metric) is an estimate of the number of OLSR packets that must be sent in order to receive a round trip acknowledgement, and it is often referred to as link cost.
-When sending data the OLSR protocol selects the least cost route based on the lowest ETX in the direction of the final destination.
+ETX (Expected TX metric) is a calculated estimate of the number of OLSR packets that must be sent in order to receive a round trip acknowledgement, and it is often referred to as "link cost".
+When sending data the OLSR protocol selects the least cost route based on the lowest ETX path in the direction of the final destination.